 After a short flatter passage across a small ridge the path now inclines again rather steeply, but this time up the first rocky surfaces.
 Here the forest is not as dense anymore and every metre altitude gained offers increasingly better views of Bali far below.
 At times this section can be slippery, especially after recent rainfall.
 There are several short and steep drops requiring your hands for additional safety, but definitely nothing to worry about.
 This next section will take about 1 hour of continuous hard steep hiking ending once the vegetation gives way to pure volcanic rock surface.
 If you depart Pura Pasar Agung around 4 am, by now the horizon will be lit up by early morning light, making the remaining route clearly visible.

-At this stage (2,425m) it is crucial to be lead by your local guide as there is no more clearly visible path ahead.
-The only signs of the track are countless graffiti painted by local mountaineers over the years.
+At this stage (2,425m), for those who wish to turn left and scramble up to meet the trail from Besakih to the true summit it is crucial to be lead by your local guide as there is no more clearly visible path ahead.
+The only signs of this side trail are countless graffiti painted by local mountaineers over the years.
 If you are on the way up, and should for some unexplained reason become separated from your guides then simply follow these markings up to the top.
 However on the way down those markings are rather difficult to see and should you be unlucky to experience a weather change with thick mist and fog, then you are in deep trouble.

-The final third of the track is very steep, rocky and at times very slow going and often slippery, but what a small price to pay for the dramatic scenery unfolding in every direction.
+Many simply opt to continue to the more easily-reached crater rim itself.
+The final third of the track to the crater rim is very steep, rocky and at times very slow going and often slippery, but what a small price to pay for the dramatic scenery unfolding in every direction.
 Two-thirds of Bali including the coastline as well as the neighbouring islands of Lombok, Nusa Lemongan, Nusa Penida and Nusa Dua far below you.
 Then to the West the entire mountain ranges of Bali including the towering volcanoes of East Java in the misty distance.
 Finally ahead of you a rugged mountaintop with the the peak of Gunung Agung high above to the left, which is separated by a deep – and impossible to pass – volcanic ravine.

 The last third will take a good 1 to 1 1/2 hours of very hard work, and concentrated high altitude climbing.
 The final 75 metres are not as steep and the going gets suddenly easier which increases the personal satisfaction.
 The view from the rim (2,866m) is simply breathtaking.
 Volcanic scenery at its best.
 Here your guides will make offerings and prayers to the Gods and thank them for protecting everyone on their journey as well as for the joy received by reaching the top.